faajmid/Loka/README.md

 - Zone based obstacle avoidance with VL53L7CX
 - Ambient light and proximity sensing with VCNL4040
 - Orientation, gyro, and tap detection with BNO085 IMU
-- Simple motor control API for left and right motors (coming soon)
+- Simple motor control for DC motors
 - One piece 3D printed body and custom wheels
 - Press-fit slots for motor driver and ToF sensor (no screws needed)
 - DIY silicone tires for better grip